This post may contain Affiliate Links. Please see my Disclaimer for more details.

 Notes

 - Be sure to use high-quality unsalted butter when baking.
 Your taste buds will thank you.
+You can use salted butter if that's all you have.

 - When looking for dark chocolate for baking, look for a high-quality brand with a minimum of 60% cacao.
 I use 100% cacao because I love the taste of dark chocolate.
-Feel free to use dark chocolate chunk chips too.
+Feel free to use dark chocolate chunk chips, too.

-- You want to use room temperature ingredients when baking chocolate chip cookies, so make sure you allow your eggs to come to room temperature before adding them to your cookie dough.
+- You want to use room-temperature ingredients when baking chocolate chip cookies, so make sure you allow your eggs to come to room temperature before adding them to your cookie dough.
 This will help the ingredients to blend better.

 - Oven temperatures can vary, meaning your cooking time may vary as well.
 My rule of thumb is that once I can smell the cookies, I check to confirm if they’re done.
 The final product should be hard around the edges and slightly under in the center; they’ll continue to harden as they cool.

-- To prep your chocolate chip cookie dough ahead of time, place the scooped dough on a parchment lined baking sheet, cover it, and place it in the freezer for 6 hours.
-Then, transfer them to a freezer-safe bag and store them in the freezer until you’re ready to bake.
+- To prep your chocolate chip cookie dough ahead of time, place the scooped dough on a parchment-lined baking sheet, cover it, and place it in the freezer for 6 hours.
+Then, transfer them to a freezer-safe bag and store them in the freezer until you're ready to bake.